Introducing a new Public GIS Mapping System

 Environmental Advisory Committee (E.A.C.)

 The Town Environmental Advisory Committee is an advisory body which assist the Town Board in reviewing development review actions which also must undergo a review pursuant to the State Environmental Quality Review Act (SEQR).
 The committee reviews only those development projects which require a review pursuant to SEQR and provides a recommendation to the Town Board.
 The Town Board must then make its own determination of environmental significance before an action can be approved.
 The Environmental Advisory Committee is chaired by the Town Engineer and is made up of members of the Town Traffic Safety Commission, The Office of Building Inspections, the Police Department, The Cheektowaga Conservation Advisory Council (CCAC) and the Town Planner.
-The E.A.C meets the first Wednesday of every Month at 10:00AM, in the Town Council Chambers.
+The E.A.C meets the last Wednesday of every Month at 3:30PM, in the Alexander Community Center.
 Meetings are open to the public and all are welcome to attend.

 Development Review / State Environmental Quality Review (SEQR)